 Once you install the physical network, the Windows operating system makes connecting your computers simple.
 You can use the Network Neighborhood feature to share files and printers.
 The Intel system comes with software to share an Internet connection, or you can use the version built into Windows 98 and later.

-Check out the links on the next page for more home networking information.
+Check out the links below for more home networking information.